JakeSteam/blog-programming/_posts/2018-12-21-how-to-get-a-verified-tag-on-your-github-organizations-page.md

     - verification
 ---

-Your company’s GitHub profile is a great way to show off some of the high quality work produced internally, and attract new potential developers.
-Additionally, all the usual benefits of sharing your code with others apply, and you’ll be helping the open source community!
+Your company's GitHub profile is a great way to show off some of the high quality work produced internally, and attract new potential developers.
+Additionally, all the usual benefits of sharing your code with others apply, and you'll be helping the open source community!

-However without a verified domain there’s no way for any visitors to know that you are who you say you are.
+However without a verified domain there's no way for any visitors to know that you are who you say you are.
 To resolve this issue, GitHub [recently introduced](https://blog.github.com/changelog/2018-08-07-domain-verification/) organization domain verification.
 The verification process only takes a few minutes, so is definitely worth doing if your organization has an associated domain!

-To complete this tutorial you’ll need Owner permissions for the GitHub organization, and access to your company’s DNS records.
+To complete this tutorial you'll need Owner permissions for the GitHub organization, and access to your company's DNS records.
 Note that completing domain verification will notify all other Owners of the organization.
 There is also an [official GitHub tutorial](https://help.github.com/articles/verifying-your-organization-s-domain/).

 ## Adding organization email / domain

-1. First, go to your organization’s page.
+1. First, go to your organization's page.
-2. Next, click the “Settings” tab.
+2. Next, click the "Settings" tab.
 3. You can now add a public email and a URL, these must both be verified so use the same domain if possible.
 4. Save the changes.

 [![](/wp-content/uploads/2018/12/settings.png)](/wp-content/uploads/2018/12/settings.png)

-Your URL will now be shown on your organization’s profile, but without the pretty verified tag!
+Your URL will now be shown on your organization's profile, but without the pretty verified tag!

 ## Verifying domain

-Now go to the “Verified domains” section on the Settings sidebar.
+Now go to the "Verified domains" section on the Settings sidebar.
 We have to verify that we own the domains we listed on our profile in the earlier step.

-1. Click “Add a domain”.
+1. Click "Add a domain".
 2. Enter your URL.
 Note that `www.example.com` and `example.com` are different, so use the raw domain (`example.com`).
-3. You’ll be taken to a page with information on the DNS record you need to add.
+3. You'll be taken to a page with information on the DNS record you need to add.
 The verification code is unique and expires in 7 days.

 [![](/wp-content/uploads/2018/12/new.png)](/wp-content/uploads/2018/12/new.png)